triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 I0901 23:39:08.772522 1 http_server.cc:187] Started Metrics Service at 0.0.0.0:8002
 ```

-## Step 2: Using a Triton Client to Query the Server
+## Step 3: Use a Triton Client to Query the Server

 We will run the client within Triton's SDK container to issue multiple async requests using the
 [gRPC asyncio client](https://github.com/triton-inference-server/client/blob/main/src/python/library/tritonclient/grpc/aio/__init__.py)